 You’ll love these absolutely delicious, chewy-crunchy Keto peanut butter cookies – and your family will never guess they’re low carb and sugar free!

 The ONLY ever-so-slightly challenging part of this recipe is the creation of those pretty criss-cross markings on top of the cookie.
 Naturally they are not essential at all, so if you cannot be bothered, by all means, don’t.
 But if you want to post your cookies on Instagram, wow your crowd or just feel up to it, wet your fork before you get going and clean/wet again as you work your way through the batch.
 This prevents the cookie dough from sticking to the fork.

-The one essential thing I’d recommend is to get hold of a decent peanut butter.
+Always check the label!
 Often, brands add palm oil and sugar.
 Here in the UK there are several brands that sell peanut butter that contain only one ingredient – peanuts.
-Make sure you check the label before you buy!
+Try the Meridian brand in the UK or Whole Earth in the US.